-The Media Institute is a nonprofit research foundation specializing in communications policy issues.
-The Institute exists to foster three goals: freedom of speech, a competitive media and communications industry, and excellence in journalism.
+The Media Institute is a nonprofit foundation specializing in communications policy issues of concern to all Americans.
+The Institute exists to foster three goals:

-Founded in 1979, The Media Institute pursues an active program agenda that encompasses virtually all sectors of the media, ranging from traditional print and broadcast outlets to newer entrants such as cable, satellites, and online services.
+Founded in 1979, The Media Institute pursues an active program agenda that encompasses virtually all sectors of the media including print, broadcast, cable, satellite, telecom, digital, and online services.

 The Institute publishes issue papers and policy analyses, prepares regulatory filings and court briefs, convenes conferences, and sponsors the Communications Forum Luncheon Series in Washington, D.C., for journalists and communications executives.

 As the founder of Free Speech Week, The Media Institute coordinates this annual nationwide celebration every October.

 The Media Institute is an independent educational foundation and is not affiliated with any other organization.
 It is not a trade association or lobbying group.
 For 40 years, the Institute has been independent in its choices of programs, issues, and policy positions.